|

 Here we encounter spectacular views of the trail ahead to the second pass,

-The trail to the floor of the forested Pakasmayu valley, where we make camp.
+The trail to the floor of the forested Pacaymayo valley, where we make

 We pick up an Inca stairway and ascend again past the small Inca site of